gdsfactory/gdsfactory/README.md

 ### Update gdsfactory

 - Users can `pip install gdsfactory --upgrade`
-- Developers can `git pull` on the repository you downloaded and installed on your computer.
+- Developers can `git pull` the GitHub repository you downloaded and installed on your computer.

+Some PDKs may require a specific versions of gdsfactory, so make sure you install the correct gdsfactory version specified in the `pyproject.toml` file.
+This will automatically happen when you install gdsfactory as one of the PDK dependencies.
+For example `pip install gf180` will install the latest gdsfactory version that has been tested for the GlobalFoundries180 PDK.

-This code will tell you which gdsfactory you are using
+This code will tell you which gdsfactory you are using:

 ```
 import gdsfactory as gf